Unit 1: What Is Philosophy?

 - Finally, philosophical inquiry is possible to eliminate prejudice, dogmatic lines of thought, maintain curiosity, and allow us to think speculatively (into what may be, rather than what already is).
 It also enlarges our world, perspective, and experiences.
 Thus, even if we cannot have a definite answer, the inquiry itself is important.

-Here’s a video interview with Russell explaining his take on what philosophy is:
+Watch this video interview on YouTube (00:30:57) with Russell explaining his take on what philosophy is: